Palkovsky/frame-progress-bar/README.md

 ### Code

-FrameProgressBar is ViewGroup so you can define it just like that.
-What's important - FrameProgressBar accepts only one child so if you want to display more views inside you will have to wrap it in another ViewGroup.
+FrameProgressBar is ViewGroup so you can are able to nest views insiade.
+To note - FrameProgressBar accepts only one child so if you want to display more views inside you will have to wrap it in another ViewGroup.

     <pl.owsica.andrzej.frameprogressbar.FrameProgressBar
         android:layout_width="wrap_content"